splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-business-hours.rst

 .. _ii-add-incident-workflow:

-Add your primary and secondary schedules to the incident workflow for the web application service
+Add your primary and secondary schedules to the incident workflow in the incident policy for the web application service
 ==============================================================================================================================

-Your last step for this scenario is to add your primary and secondary schedules to the incident workflow for your web application service.
+Your last step for this scenario is to add your primary and secondary schedules to the incident workflow in the incident policy for your web application service.

 #.
 In Incident Intelligence, select :guilabel:`Incident Management`.
 #.
 Select the :guilabel:`Services` tab.